dragorobots/Janelia/FL_robot/COMPLETE_USER_TUTORIAL.md

 ### **7.3 Exporting Data**

 1. Click **"Export Data to CSV"**
-2. Choose a location on your Mac to save the file
+2. Choose a location on your Windows PC to save the file
 3. The file will contain all trial data in spreadsheet format

 ---